taylorwood/clojurl/README.md

 ## Prerequisites

-- GraalVM 1.0.0-RC7 or higher
+- GraalVM 1.0.0-RC9 or higher _(may also work with RC7 or RC8)_
 - Clojure

-GraalVM 1.0.0-RC7 adds HTTPS as a supported protocol, and this is a brief walkthrough for using it in a Clojure project with GraalVM Community Edition for macOS.
+GraalVM 1.0.0-RC7 added HTTPS as a supported protocol, and this is a brief walkthrough for using it in a Clojure project with GraalVM Community Edition for macOS.

 ### Enable GraalVM HTTPS Support

+This details the steps necessary to get HTTPS working with native-image.
+You can disregard this section if you're using the pre-compiled image, but it may be helpful for compiling this project with native-image or getting HTTPS support working in another project.

 1. Enable HTTPS protocol support with `native-image` options:
    `--enable-https` or `--enable-url-protocols=https`